The first and biggest decision you will have to make is whether buying a property is right for you.

-Every Landlord is different but many will not allow pets in their properties.
+Every Landlord is different but many will not allow pets on their properties.

 If your home increases in value you will be financially better off and use the equity to help climb the property ladder into a bigger home.

-Like any investment the value may increase or decrease and although property is generally seen as a safe investment the value can decrease with little warning.
+Like any investment, the value may increase or decrease and although the property is generally seen as a safe investment the value can decrease with little warning.

 Your property will hopefully be in an area you like and you can begin to get settled and integrate yourself in the area.